Linus Roache: Career

 In 2005, he played Thomas Wayne, father of Batman, in Batman Begins.
-On television he played Executive Assistant District Attorney Michael Cutter in two American series, Law & Order (2008–2010) and Law & Order: Special Victims Unit (2011–2012).
+On television, he played Executive Assistant District Attorney Michael Cutter in two American series: Law & Order (2008–2010), and Law & Order: Special Victims Unit (2011–2012).

-In June 2010 it was announced that he would return to play Laurence Cunningham alongside his father William Roache in Coronation Street.
-In July 2010 he was cast in the HBO pilot The Miraculous Year.
+In June 2010, it was announced that he would return to play Lawrence Cunningham, the other son of Ken, in Coronation Street.
+The following month, Roache was cast in the HBO pilot The Miraculous Year.

-In April 2011 Roache was cast as the lead in the ITV miniseries Titanic, airing in March and April 2012 to coincide with the 100th anniversary of the sinking of the ship.
+In April 2011, Roache was cast as the lead in the ITV miniseries Titanic, airing in March and April 2012 to coincide with the 100th anniversary of the sinking of the ship.

-In February 2014 Roache debuted in season two of the TV series Vikings as Ecbert, King of Wessex.
+In February 2014, Roache debuted in season two of the TV series Vikings as Ecbert, King of Wessex.

-He starred in seasons seven and eight of the TV series Homeland as David Wellington in 2017-2019.
+He starred in seasons seven and eight of the TV series Homeland as David Wellington in 2017–2019.
+Since then, he starred as Senator Wesley Smith on Showtime's Peabody Award-winning miniseries Fellow Travelers.

+Personal life

+After appearing in 1994's Priest and Seaforth, Roache took a break from acting.
+He stayed in India for 18 months, where he discovered meditation.
+He married actress Rosalind Bennett in Malvern Hills, Worcestershire, in 2002.